geopandas/geopandas/doc/docs.rst

   Returns a ``GeoSeries`` of the union of points from each object and the `other` geometric object.

+`Constructive Methods`

+.. method:: GeoSeries.buffer(distance, resolution=16)

+  Returns a ``GeoSeries`` of geometries representing all points within a given `distance` of each geometric object.

+.. attribute:: GeoSeries.convex_hull

+  Returns a ``GeoSeries`` of geometries representing the smallest convex `Polygon` containing all the points in each object unless the number of points in the object is less than three.
+For two points, the convex hull collapses to a `LineString`; for 1, a `Point`.

+.. attribute:: GeoSeries.envelope

+  Returns a ``GeoSeries`` of geometries representing the point or smallest rectangular polygon (with sides parallel to the coordinate axes) that contains each object.

+.. method:: GeoSeries.simplify(tolerance, preserve_topology=True)

+  Returns a ``GeoSeries`` containing a simplified representation of each object.

+`Aggregating methods`

+.. attribute:: GeoSeries.unary_union

+  Return a geometry containing the union of all geometries in the ``GeoSeries``.

 Additionally, the following methods are implemented: